 Canada resettled more than 47,600 refugees in 2022.

-In 2022, Canada's military expenditure totalled approximately $26.9 billion, or around 1.2 percent of the country's gross domestic product (GDP), placing it 14th for military expenditure by country.
+In 2022, Canada's military expenditure totalled approximately $26.9 billion, representing around 1.2 percent of the country's gross domestic product (GDP).

-In 2022, Canada's per-capita spending on health expenditures ranked 12th among OECD health-care systems.
+In 2022, Canada's per-capita spending on health expenditures ranked 12th among OECD countries.

-In 2022, supplementary estimates for research and development spending were at $43.2 billion.
+Supplementary estimates for 2022 placed Canada's spending on research and development at $43.2 billion.

 As of 2023, Canada is a signatory to 15 free trade agreements with 51 different countries.